Haofan144/EE--693/about.md

 Submit your reading reports before every paper presentation. e.g., we will talk about "Sensor data collection and aggregation" on week 3, if you want to write a review for “Sparse Data Aggregation in Sensor Networks”, you should submit it before the class.

-**Attention: ChatGPT is not allowed to use for report writing !
+**Attention: ChatGPT and other AI tools are not allowed to use for report writing !
 Cheating in any part of the course may lead to failing the course.**

 ## In-class Presentation